Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 3 hours 20 minutes | 📍 Google Maps

 Aside from Lafayette, perhaps no other place highlights Cajun culture like Lake Charles.
-Although the city is a 3-hour distance from New Orleans, Lake Charles more than makes up for it with its vibrancy as the fifth-largest incorporated city in America.
+Although the city is a 3-hour distance from New Orleans, Lake Charles more than makes up for it with its vibrancy as the fifth-largest incorporated city in Louisiana.

 One of the renowned delicacies is the finger-licking boudin, which mainly consists of pork meat.
-There are over thirty spots that provide this cajun delicacy along the Lake Charles boudin trail.
+There are over thirty spots that provide this Cajun delicacy along the Lake Charles boudin trail.

 Lake Charles juxtaposes peaceful parks with lively casinos, so there’s something adventurous for every personality.
 An exciting attraction is the “Louisiana Outback” of the Creole Nature Trail All-American Road.